First Scientific School and Network Conference,

 Alessia Pasquazi (Sussex, UK), Microcombs Based on Laser Cavity Solitons

-Rémi Rivière (Airbus Defence and Space, DE), Microcombs for spaceborne optical spectroscopy
+Rémi Rivière (Airbus Defence and Space, Germany), Microcombs for spaceborne optical spectroscopy

 Paul Seidler (IBM, Switzerland), Integrated nanophotonics with gallium phosphide

-Jonathan Silver (London, UK), Applications of Kerr interaction between counterpropagating light in a microresonator
+Jonathan Silver (NPL, UK), Applications of Kerr interaction between counterpropagating light in a microresonator

 Dmitry Skryabin (Bath, UK)

 Victor Torres-Company (Chalmers, Sweden), Dark solitons in optical microresonators